 Start by making the crust as it will need to bake and cool prior to placing your filling in it.

 Preheat oven to 350° and gather your ingredients.

-Melt your butter and set aside, I love my butter melter, I still do it on the stovetop, so my microwave doesn’t get splattered.
+Melt the butter and set aside, I love my butter melter, I still do it on the stovetop, so my microwave doesn’t get splattered.

 In a food processor or blender (I used my Ninja – love it!) whir your crackers into fine crumbs.
 Or place crackers in a gallon sized freezer baggie, crush your graham crackers; if using a baggie, I like to hand break them, then using a rolling pin, roll back and forth until the crumbs are about the same size.

 1 1/2 – 2 sleeves of graham cracker equals about 2 cups.
 You can use store bought Graham Cracker Crumbs, but honestly it’s so easy and fresh to make your own.

 Easily convert this recipe to gluten free, by substituting gluten free grahams and egg free (simply omit the eggs, it will still set up)!

 Press the graham mixture into your pie plate.
 I chose a 9″ rimmed deep dish pie plate, so I could easily press the crumbs all of the way up the edges.
 Using my knuckles (knucks!!)
 I gently pressed into the sides and smoothed the edges/tops creating a pretty fluted edge.

 Carefully place the crust in the preheated oven and bake for 6-8 minutes.
 You want it golden, not brown.